 Whales are amazing creatures.
 They take the form of a fish, live exclusively in the water, but are definitely mammals.
 Some of them are the biggest known animals to inhabit Earth and they live long lives.
 Here are weird and little-known fun facts about whales that prove they are a wonder of nature.

 The ochre sea star is a colourful invertebrate.
 Unfortunately, its population has been seriously affected by a wasting disease.
 The condition causes the body to disintegrate into a goo as though it's melting.

 Lobsters are interesting animals to observe and study in a natural setting.
 They are popular food items, but the way in which we kill them is controversial.

-The frilled shark is a strange, deep water shark with a wide head, a huge mouth, and a long, eel-like body.
-It’s caught as bycatch and is near threatened.
+The frilled shark is a strange, deep-sea fish with a wide head, a huge mouth, and a long, eel-like body.
+Its population size is unknown.
+The fish is caught as bycatch in some areas, which is a concern.